Pricing, bundling, and driver behavior in crowdsourced delivery: Methodology

 We first show how to linearize formulation \eqref{eq:minlp} under the mild assumption of \textit{separability}, which requires that the probability that an \crowdshipper accepts a bundle only depends on the driver, the bundle and the compensation.
 Neither the decision whether an operator can offer a certain bundle to a given \crowdshipper nor the compensation value offered for a bundle depend on bundles offered to other drivers or their compensations.
 As a consequence, decisions about offered bundles and compensations can be made independently for each driver / bundle pair.
 As the setting considered in this paper does not include any restriction on the operator's bundling decisions (such as a limit on the total number of bundles or a budget constraint on the overall compensation), this separability assumption holds as long as the acceptance probability functions of \crowdshippers do only depend on the compensation, properties of the bundle and the considered driver.

-\citet{cinar2024role} showed how to derive optimal compensations for single tasks when assuming separability. \cref{prop:compensation_values,th:compensation_values_logistic}, whose proofs are given in Appendix~\ref{sec:proofs}, generalize these results to the case of offering bundles instead of individual tasks to \crowdshippers.
+\citet{cinar2024role} show how to derive optimal compensations for single tasks when assuming separability. \cref{prop:compensation_values,th:compensation_values_logistic}, whose proofs are given in Electronic Companion~\ref{sec:proofs}, generalize these results to the case of offering bundles instead of individual tasks to \crowdshippers.

 \begin{proposition} \compensationvalues \end{proposition}

 \cref{th:compensation_values_logistic} shows how to determine the optimal compensation value for a bundle $b\in B$ offered to \crowdshipper $w\in N$ for the logistic acceptance probability function introduced in \cref{def:logistic_prob}.